Swetha-14/track-Amazon-prices/README.md

 3. Paste the URL of your Amazon Product

 After compiling, you will receive an email whenever the product has a price drop in the specified given Email-Id.
+You can also download the project [Here](https://coderspacket.com/an-app-to-track-amazon-prices-in-python).